joelparkerhenderson/system-quality-attributes/doc/tailorability/index.md

 </span>

+**Define tailorable:** <span data-chatgpt-prompt="define tailorable (computers and software)">Tailorable in the context of computers and software means the ability to customize or modify the functionality, user interface, or features of a software application according to specific needs or preferences.
+It enables users or developers to adapt the software to suit their unique requirements, be it personal or business, without the need for extensive programming skills.
+Tailorable software can be easily configured or modified through user-friendly options, plug-ins, or scripting languages to provide a more streamlined, intuitive, and efficient user experience.</span>

 ## See Also

 * [Wikipedia: tailorability](https://wikipedia.org/wiki/tailorability)

 * [Dictionary: tailor](https://www.dictionary.com/browse/tailor): Tailor. to fashion or adapt to a particular taste, purpose, need, etc.

-* [OpenAI: tailorable](https:://openai.com): <span data-chatgpt-prompt="define tailorable (computers and software)">Tailorable in the context of computers and software means the ability to customize or modify the functionality, user interface, or features of a software application according to specific needs or preferences.
-It enables users or developers to adapt the software to suit their unique requirements, be it personal or business, without the need for extensive programming skills.
-Tailorable software can be easily configured or modified through user-friendly options, plug-ins, or scripting languages to provide a more streamlined, intuitive, and efficient user experience.</span>